-NCAA DI:Maryland, North Carolina, Virginia, Connecticut, Syracuse, Ohio State, Princeton, Michigan, Penn State, Old Dominion
+NCAA DI:Maryland, North Carolina, Virginia, Connecticut, Syracuse, Princeton, Michigan, Penn State, Louisville, Delaware and Stanford.

-NCAA DIII: Messiah, Ursinus, Lebanon Valley, Bowdoin, Skidmore, Tufts, Salisbury, Eastern, TCNJ, Lynchburg
+NCAA DIII: Messiah, Ursinus, Middlebury, Bowdoin, Tufts, Salisbury, TCNJ, Franklin & Marshall, Trinity, Montclair State, Amherst and Babson.

 IMPORTANT: NAIA rule changes.
 You must now register with the NAIA Clearinghouse.